Werewolves of Ossory: Laignech Fáelad

 He was said in medieval genealogies to be the brother of Feradach mac Duach, the king of Ossory, and the ancestor of its subsequent kings who ruled until being deposed by the Normans.
-The late 14th century Book of Ballymote may refer to this tradition in a passage which speaks of "the descendants of the wolf" in Ossory having the power to change themselves and go forth to devour people.
+The late 14th-century Book of Ballymote may refer to this tradition in a passage which speaks of "the descendants of the wolf" in Ossory having the power to change themselves and go forth to devour people.

 Other Irish accounts

-Other accounts of Irish werewolves appear in the 11th century poem De Mirabilibus Hibernie (On the Marvels of Ireland) by Bishop Patrick of Dublin, the Middle Irish De Ingantaib Érenn (On the Wonders of Ireland) and the 13th century poem De hominibus qui se vertunt in lupos (Men Who Change Themselves into Wolves).
-Nennius of Bangor's Historia Britonum (History of the Britons) presents an Irish version of the latter poem.
+Other accounts of Irish werewolves appear in the 11th-century poem De Mirabilibus Hibernie (On the Marvels of Ireland) by Bishop Patrick of Dublin, the Middle Irish De Ingantaib Érenn (On the Wonders of Ireland) and the 13th-century poem De hominibus qui se vertunt in lupos (Men Who Change Themselves into Wolves).
+Nennius of Bangor's Historia Brittonum (History of the Britons) presents an Irish version of the latter poem.
 The accounts describe men who are able to transform themselves into wolves, leaving their human bodies behind.
 Injuries sustained in lupine form are reflected on their human bodies, while meat from their prey will appear in their mouths.
-Their human bodies were vulnerable while they were in wolf form and their friends and family were warned not to move them.
+Their human bodies were vulnerable while they were in wolf form, and their friends and family were warned not to move them.
 Such stories reflected folkloric beliefs that souls could leave the body and travel but could not return if the body was disturbed.